Irys-xyz/arweave/README.md

 ### Streaming uploads

-@irys/arweave includes a modified version of [arweave-stream-tx](https://github.com/Bundlr-Network/arweave-stream-tx) to allow for the efficient uploading of transactions of arbitrary size
+@irys/arweave includes (for NodeJS) a modified version of [arweave-stream-tx](https://github.com/Bundlr-Network/arweave-stream-tx) to allow for the efficient uploading of transactions of arbitrary size.

 ```ts
 import {pipeline} from "stream/promises";